Mohammad Serkhail Habibi

 - Applications Engineer, Boehringer Mannheim, India/Saudi Arabia.

 - Project Engineer & System Consultant, DSP Merrill Lynch, India.

-- Research Assistant, Intelligent Tactical Mobility Robotic Laboratory, Tennessee State University.
+- Researcher, Intelligent Tactical Mobility Robotic Laboratory, Tennessee State University.

 - Systems Liaison & Interim Data Manager, State of Tennessee.